LedgerHQ/app-exchange/docs/technical_informations/protocol.md

 #### Notes on COMMANDS:

-- Command START_SIGNING_TRANSACTION requires that a UI review by the user has happened. \
-    Either through a CHECK_X_AND_DISPLAY (legacy method), or through the dedicated PROMPT_UI_DISPLAY command. \
+- Command START_SIGNING_TRANSACTION requires that a UI review by the user has happened, either through a CHECK_X_AND_DISPLAY (legacy method), or through the dedicated PROMPT_UI_DISPLAY command.

-- It is always possible to restart the flow by sending a START_NEW_TRANSACTION command, except when the UI review screen is being displayed. \
+- It is always possible to restart the flow by sending a START_NEW_TRANSACTION command, except when the UI review screen is being displayed.

 - The command START_SIGNING_TRANSACTION will start the library application, the current application will not be EXCHANGE anymore.

 ### RATE_TYPE: